Versoblanco/syllabicator/README.md

 # Syllabicator [![Build Status](https://travis-ci.com/Versoblanco/syllabicator.svg?branch=master)](https://travis-ci.com/Versoblanco/syllabicator)

 Syllabicator takes a word and returns a list of syllables acording to the given language rules.
+It also finds tonic und atonic syllables.
 It is written in Python and works with both 2 and 3 version.

 [Installation](#installation)
 | [Syntax](#syntax)